 See section on personal scope above for descriptions of these terms.

-Personal data: 'Personal information' is defined slightly differently under Ontario and federal Canadian privacy laws, but generally means information about an identifiable individual (in some statutes, specified as recorded information).
+Personal data: 'Personal information' is defined slightly differently under Ontario and federal Canadian privacy laws, but generally means information about an identifiable individual (specified as recorded information in some statutes).
 Examples include race, ethnicity, age, sex, family status, criminal, or employment history, address, telephone numbers, and opinions of the individual.